-The Links at Spanish Bay and the sand dunes add a beautiful backdrop to the beach.
+The Links at Spanish Bay, a Pebble Beach golf course, and the sand dunes add a beautiful backdrop to the beach.

-This is one of the most turbulent sections of coastline in Pebble Beach as you drive along 17-Mile Drive.
+This is one of the most turbulent sections of coastline along the Pebble Beach drive as you meander along the 17-Mile stretch of road.
 Waves converge from the north and the south upon each other and crash dramatically against rocks below the surface and along the shoreline.

 The interpretive sign at the entrance to the Point Joe parking lot reads, “In the early 1900s, a man named Joe lived in a driftwood hut here, selling trinkets to tourists and tending goats.”

 It is not known if the point was named for the man named “Joe” or if Point Joe is where the man lived and he took on the name after living there.
-In earlier days, Point Joe was often mistaken for Monterey Bay and became the site of many shipwrecks of unfortunate sailors trying to put in at Monterey Bay.
+In earlier days, Point Joe along the Pebble Beach drive was often mistaken for Monterey Bay and became the site of many shipwrecks of unfortunate sailors trying to put in at Monterey Bay.

 A small Chinese fishing village was established at China Rock in the 1800s long before Pebble Beach was created.
 If you look carefully, you can still see cooking smoke caked onto the rocks from this early settlement.
 Today, China Rock offers beautiful scenic views along 17-Mile Drive.